swanchain/python-swan-sdk/README.md

-# SWAN SDK
+# PYTHON SWAN SDK

 [![Made by FilSwan](https://img.shields.io/badge/made%20by-FilSwan-green.svg)](https://www.filswan.com/)
 [![Chat on discord](https://img.shields.io/badge/join%20-discord-brightgreen.svg)](https://discord.com/invite/KKGhy8ZqzK)

 ## Overview

-The SWAN SDK provides a streamlined and efficient interface for interacting with our API.
+The PYTHON SWAN SDK provides a streamlined and efficient interface for interacting with our API.
 It's tailored for easy creation and management of CP tasks, making it a versatile tool for a wide range of applications.

 ## Features